oopsmonk/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

 ## Prerequisites

-To complete this guide, you must have the following:
+To complete this tutorial, you must have the following:

 - An [instance of Hub](../how-to-guides/install-hub.md)
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/Download)